RetroReversing/retroReversing/pages/consoles/psp/SnSystemsProDGforPSP.md

 Proview is an optional part of the SDK tailored to artists, this allows them to test how their assets look and run on the PSP hardware without having to create a new build of the game.
 This can be run through the previously discussed Target Manager meaning any artist PC could connect to it similar to a shared network printer.

 ## What are the known versions of the SDK?
+The first version of the Client License Manager was from **October 2004** (according to the CLM pdf documentation.)

-So far we only know of one versions to exist:
+So far we only know of one version number to exist:
 * 2.7.1 - used in Need for Speed

+But we are not sure if the 2.7.1 is the version number for the whole ProDG SDK or something else, each part e.g ProView, ProDG etc has their own version number with max being 1.6.0 for the Tuner so it is possible that the 2.7.1 is unrelated to ProDG completely.

 ## Have any versions of the SDK been leaked?
 No versions of the original third party 2004 ProDG SDK for the PSP have currently been leaked to the internet, although a photo of it had been shared to Andrew Borman's Twitter: